Mezzanine The Fine Wine Specialist

 *Choice of Pour has entered the chat*

-Now, of course not every wine drinking patron will opt for a 250ml, but if 1/3 do then this can have a surprising impact.
-If you’re tipping out an average of 6 bottles per week where only a single 150ml serve was poured out, then in the same scenario above over a 5-day operating week you’ll be losing as much as -$3000 per year.
+Now, of course not every wine drinking patron will opt for a 250ml, but if 1 in 3 do then this can have a surprising impact.
+If you’re tipping out an average of 2 bottles per day (or 12 bottles over a 6 day operating week) where only a single 150ml serve was poured out, then in the same scenario above over a 5-day operating week you’ll be losing as much as -$1000 per year.

-However, if instead you were to sell a 250ml glass from just 2 of those 6 bottles which are destined to be tipped out, then you’ve completely negated the loss of all 6 bottles and are now in fact up by $500 for the year.
+However, if instead you were to sell just one 250ml glass from just 4 of those 12 bottles which are destined to be tipped out, then you’ve completely negated the loss of all 12 bottles and are now in fact up by +$200 for the year and no longer losing money on your oxisdised 'tip-out'.

 In addition to this, it only takes 3 x 250ml glasses to completely empty a bottle and maximise its earning potential (vs 5 x 150ml glasses).